 - Suppresses weeds.
 Weeding can be a huge waste of time.
 Mulch prevents weed seeds from germinating, so you can spend your time tending to your tomatoes instead of pulling weeds all day.

 - Adds nutrients.
 As I’ve mentioned, most of the best mulches slowly add nutrients back into the soil.
 As leaves, straw, wood chips, or grass clippings sit, they are slowly broken down by bacteria and animals, leeching out simple nutrients back into the soil.
 Tomatoes love nutrients, so this effect is a big plus.
+It is not, however, a complete replacement for organic fertilizer.

 - Decreases disease in tomatoes.
 In addition to bottom pruning, mulching tomatoes can suppress soil-borne pathogens.
 When it rains, the mulch will absorb the water droplets and prevent the soil from splashing up onto lower leaves.
 This also has the effect of keeping the lower parts of your tomatoes looking clean after a heavy rainfall.
 Also, try disease-resistant varieties.